Ella-Y/Javascript/README.md

-# Javascript
+# study
-study for javascript for own.
+1. study for javascript for own.